-Eliminating a node $oldsymbol{x}$ in Gaussian elimination amounts to
+Eliminating a node x in Gaussian elimination amounts to

-- 1. Deleting node $oldsymbol{x}$ and its adjacent edges from the graph - 2.
-Adding edges to the graph between any two nodes that were adjacent to \boldsymbol{x} . - ightharpoonup Notation: $A^{(k)}=$ matrix at k-th step of elimination
+- 1. Deleting node x and its adjacent edges from the graph - 2.
+Adding edges between any two nodes that were adjacent to x. - Notation: $A^{(k)} = \text{matrix at } k$ -th step of elimination

-Another viewpoint: At step k of Gaussian Elimination, a fill-in is introduced in position (i,j) iff
+Another viewpoint: At step k of Gaussian Elimination, a fill-in is introduced in position (i, j) iff